BlueHatbRit/scaffold/docs/pid.md

 ## 7. Project risk

 There are a number of risks to consider on a large project such as this.
-Below are a few of the initial risks and the plans to combat them, this will most likely grow during the life time of the project.
+Below are a number of the initial risks and the plans to combat them, this will grow during the life time of the project.
+Many of these risks are solved by other elements of this document, but some will require further thought.
+This does not include ethical considerations, those are covered in section 9.

 <center>
   <table>